USGCRP/gcis-conventions/gcis_resources/dataset.md

 Datasets are created in GCIS when cited by Reports, Figures, Tables, etc.
 A dataset should be unique per version.
-Dataset has many extraneous or problamatic fields.
+Dataset has many extraneous or problematic fields.
 Create with caution.

 ## Field Conventions